 In 1984, the John Michael Kohler Arts Center launched its first exhibition of Eugene Von Bruenchenhein's (1910–1983) work and currently cares for over 200 individual works by the Milwaukee artist.
 Von Bruenchenhein's work is garnering newfound attention and his work is included in exhibitions around the world.

-Taking an unprecedented, sweeping view of Von Bruenchenhein’s extensive oeuvre, this exhibition casts a contemporary lens on his paintings, sculpture, photography, drawings, and poetry.
-Michelle Grabner, Brett Littman, Lisa Stone, and Arts Center Curator Karen Patterson address pivotal moments in Von Bruenchenhein’s career—including architecture, botany, invention, and love—in this exhibition and a forthcoming catalogue, due to be released in September 2017.
+Taking an unprecedented, sweeping view of Von Bruenchenhein’s extensive oeuvre, this exhibition cast a contemporary lens on his paintings, sculpture, photography, drawings, and poetry.
+Michelle Grabner, Brett Littman, Lisa Stone, and Arts Center Curator Karen Patterson addressed pivotal moments in Von Bruenchenhein’s career—including architecture, botany, invention, and love—in this exhibition and in a catalogue released in the fall of 2017.

 HIGH WALKWAY CONNECTS TWO TOWERS